brave/brave-core/components/brave_ads/core/internal/serving/prediction/embedding_based/scoring/README.md

-# Creative Ad Embedding Based Prediction Scoring
+# Embedding Based Prediction Scoring

 Embedding-based prediction scoring involves using embeddings to assign scores to predictions made by different models or algorithms.